top of page

 Cyclone within 1000km of upper North Island, NZ

-Very low chance of an extratropical cyclone below 995 hPa
+Very Low chance of an extratropical cyclone below 995 hPa

-Low chance of a extratropical cyclone below 995 hPa
+Very low chance of a extratropical cyclone below 995 hPa

 M